mooredan/unifuzz/README.md

 ```

 > ⚠️ Warning: Running against real data should be read-only.
 This extension does not modify the database.

+## Windows Users

+Windows users are not expected to compile this project themselves.
+Prebuilt binaries for `unifuzz.dll` will be provided under the `dist/windows_x86_64/` directory.
+If you need to use the extension in SQLite on Windows, download the `.dll` and load it with `.load`.

 ## 📦 Distribution Layout